Nok1969/Regent-Hotel-Maintenance-System/replit.md

-# Hotel Maintenance System
+# Vala Hua-Hin Nu Chapter Hotel Maintenance System

 ## Overview

-This is a full-stack hotel maintenance system built with modern web technologies.
+This is a full-stack hotel maintenance system built specifically for Vala Hua-Hin Nu Chapter Hotel.
 The application allows hotel staff to submit maintenance requests and enables administrators to manage and track repair tasks.
 The system features a React frontend with TypeScript, an Express.js backend, PostgreSQL database with Drizzle ORM, and includes internationalization support for English and Thai languages.

 ## User Preferences

 Preferred communication style: Simple, everyday language in Thai language (ภาษาไทย).
-UI Theme Preference: Dark orange theme with white text for professional hotel branding.
+UI Theme Preference: Dark orange theme (#e65100) with white text for professional hotel branding.

 ## Known Issues & Feedback (July 21, 2025)